ES-DOC/esdoc-errata-ws/docs/v2/testing.md

 	3.4.
 Verify system sends an email to anonymous user that proposed the accepted errata.

-4. Return to moderate page.
+4. Return to moderation search page.

 	4.1.
 Verify that errata's moderation status has indeed been updated.